-Stochastic resonance (SR) is a recently observed nonlinear phenomena in noisy systems, where the noise helps in amplifying a subthreshold signal (which would have been otherwise undetected) when the signal frequency is close to a critical value [1].
+"Stochastic Resonance" is a recently observed nonlinear phenomena in noisy systems, where the noise helps in amplifying a sub threshold signal (which would have been otherwise undetected) when the signal frequency is close to a critical value [19].
 This occurs because of noise-induced hopping between multiple stable states of a system, locking on to an externally imposed periodic signal.
-The characteristic signature of SR is the nonmonotonic nature of the signal-tonoise ratio (SNR) as a function of the external noise intensity.
-A theoretical understanding of this phenomena in bistable systems, subject to both periodic and random forcing, has been obtained based on the rate equation approach [2].
+The characteristic signature of SR is the non-monotonic nature of the Signal-to-Noise Ratio (SNR) as a function of the external noise intensity.
+A theoretical understanding of this phenomena in bistable systems, subject to both periodic and random forcing, has been obtained based on the rate equation approach [125].
 As the output of a chaotic process is indistinguishable from that of a noisy system, the question of whether a similar process occurs in the former case has long been debated.
-In fact, the authors of Ref.
-[1] indicated that the Lorenz system of equations, a well-known paradigm of chaotic behavior, might be showing SR. Later studies [3,4], in both discreteand continuous-time systems, seemed to support this view.
-However, it is difficult to guarantee that the response behavior is due to "resonance" and not due to "forcing."
-In the latter case, the periodic perturbation is of so large an amplitude that the system is forced to follow the driving frequency of the periodic forcing.
-The ambiguity is partly because the SNR is a monotonically decreasing function of the forcing frequency, and cannot be used to distinguish between resonance and forcing.
+In fact, Benzi et al [19] indicated that the Lorenz system of equations, a well-known paradigm of chaotic behavior might be showing SR. Later studies [128], [11] in both discrete-time and continuous-time systems seemed to support this view.
+However, it is difficult to guarantee that the response behavior is due to "resonance" and not due to "forcing".
+In the latter case, the periodic perturbation is of so large an amplitude, that the system is forced to follow the driving frequency of the periodic forcing.
+The ambiguity is partly because the SNR is a monotonically decreasing function of the forcing frequency and cannot be used to distinguish between resonance and forcing.

-The signature of SR can also be observed in the residence time distribution.
+Signature of SR can also be observed in the residence time distribution.
 In the presence of a periodic modulation, the distribution shows a number of peaks superposed on an exponential background.
 However, this is observed both in the case of resonance as well as forcing.
-The ambiguity is, therefore, present in theoretical [5] and experimental [6] studies of noise-free SR, where regular and chaotic phases take the role of the two stable states in conventional SR. Although the distribution of the lengths of the chaotic interval shows a multipeaked structure, this by itself is not sufficient to ensure that the enhanced response is not due to forcing.
-In the present work this problem is avoided by measuring the response of the system in terms of the peaks in the normalized distribution of residence times [7].
-For SR, the strength of the peaks shows nonmonotonicity with the variation of both noise intensity and signal frequency.
+The ambiguity is, therefore, present in theoretical [40] and experimental [150] studies of noise-free SR, where regular and chaotic phases take the role of the two stable states in conventional SR. Although the distribution of the lengths of the chaotic interval shows a multi-peaked structure, this by itself is not sufficient to ensure that the enhanced response is not due to "forcing".
+In the present work this problem is avoided by measuring the response of the system in terms of the peaks in the normalized distribution of residence times [60].
+For SR, the strength of the peaks shows non-monotonicity with the variation of both noise intensity and signal frequency.

-Ippen, Lindner, and Ditto [8] have used a chaotic driving term to show SR-like behavior in the SNR of the system response.
-However, in this case the chaos is supplied from outside, and not inherent to the system.
+Ippen et al [95] have used a chaotic driving term to show SR-like behavior in the SNR of the system response.
+However, in this case, the chaos is supplied from outside, and not inherent to the system.
 Indeed, this distinction between stochastic and chaotic driving is somewhat artificial as, e.g., random numbers for Monte Carlo simulations are generated using chaos.
 If SR is actually used for information processing by biological systems, then it is likely that organs producing chaotic behavior might enhance their survival capability through selective amplification of signals in a noisy background.
-In this case, the inherent chaos of the system itself could play the role of "noise."
-In the model proposed in this paper, a simple one-dimensional map has been shown to use its inherent chaoticity to replicate SR-like phenomena.
-This suggests a deep relation between stochastic resonance, on the one hand, and crises in chaotic dynamics, on the other hand, mentioned in Ref.
-[9].
+In this case, the inherent chaos of the system itself could play the role of "noise".
+In the model proposed in this chapter, a simple one-dimensional map has been shown to use its inherent chaoticity to replicate SR-like phenomena.
+This suggests a deep relation between stochastic resonance on the one hand, and crises in chaotic dynamics on the other, mentioned in [31].
 The present work also supports this view.